kerryboyko/yala-superfly/app/static/markdown/roadmap.md

 ## Current Roadmap

+### Just completed:

+- [x] Authors and moderators can now delete posts.

 ### What are the items you're stuck on, or postponing at this point, but which are important.

+- [ ] Add "loading" to various buttons (subscribe/unsubscribe/delete) to let the user know it's working.
 - [ ] Login via social auth (via Supabase) does not seem to be working.
 Part of that seems to be a bug with the latest Supabase library, but I may also have configured my callback URL wrong in Supabase.
 - [ ] Similarly, items that require callbacks, such as "forgot password", are also not working, possibly because it is always redirection to production rather than my local machine for development.
 - [ ] If login is done via a social network, it requires a second landing page for users to enter their usernames.